Table of Contents

 Q: Can I embed native MAUI controls inside DrawnUI?

-A: Yes!
+A: Yes, on the MAUI host.
 Use SkiaMauiElement to embed native MAUI controls like WebView inside your DrawnUI canvas.
-This allows you to combine the best of both worlds.

 Q: Can I use MAUI's default Resources/Images folder?